deplotix/solar-boat-cli/README.md

 This example shows how to:
 1. Set up Solar Boat CLI in a GitHub Actions workflow
-2. Run terraform plan on pull requests
+2. Run terraform plan on pull requests and save the plans as artifacts
+3. Automatically comment on PRs with links to the plan artifacts
-3. Apply changes automatically when merging to main branch
+4. Apply changes automatically when merging to main branch

+The workflow will trigger only when Terraform files are modified, and the plan artifacts will be available in the GitHub Actions UI for review.

 You can customize the workflow based on your specific needs and security requirements.